 and, break through bureaucracy and conventional thinking.

-Change can come slowly but with dedicated patience and persistance we can effect positive change.
+Change may come slowly but with dedicated patience and persistance we can effect positive change.

 Key Skills • Facilitative leadership of complex land use and public policy issues bringing diverse stakeholders together for mutual resolution. • Outreach through social, print, and television media. • Representing viewpoints in front of large audiences and media. • Assertive advocacy or neutral mediation as the situation requires. • Organize and manage large groups of volunteers. • Organize and lead public meetings on contentious issues. • Private fundraising through campaigns and direct contact. • Government relations including working with staff and elected leaders and presenting at public hearings.

-• Member, Consolidated Plan Advisory Board (Mayoral Appointment) • Executive Committee, Housing You Matters Coalition • Sector Leader & Core Team Member, Alcohol Policy Panel of San Diego County • Past Chair, City of San Diego Community Planners Committee • Past Chair, City Council's Utility Undergrounding Advisory Committee • Past Chair, Mayor's Wireless Stakeholder's Review Committee (2010) • 2016 Honorary Mayor, Community of La Jolla • Lead Consultant, Formation of La Jolla Maintenance Assessment District • Past Chair, La Jolla community planning group • Past Vice Chair, Save Our La Jolla Post Office Task Force • Past President, Bird Rock Community Council • Past Manager and co-organizer, Bird Rock Maintenance Assessment District • Past Construction Liaison, Bird Rock Traffic Calming Project (roundabouts) • Past Chair, Planning Chairs Stakeholders Table, Civic SD Community Benefits Consensus Porject • Past Member, Coastal Rail Trail Advisory Committee • Past Member, Avenida de la Playa Construction Mitigation Advisory Group
+• Vice Chair, Citizens Advisory Board on Police/Community Relations (Mayoral Appointment) • Boardmember, Citizens Coordinate for Century Three (C-3) • Co-Chair, Build Better San Diego Coalition • Member, Policy Committee, Housing You Matters Coalition • Member, Policy Committee, Circulate San Diego • Board Member, Democrats for Environmental Action • Past Member, Consolidated Plan Advisory Board (Mayoral Appointment) • Past Sector Leader & Core Team Member, Alcohol Policy Panel of San Diego County • Past Chair, City of San Diego Community Planners Committee • Past Chair, City Council's Utility Undergrounding Advisory Committee • Past Chair, Mayor's Wireless Stakeholder's Review Committee (2010) • 2016 Honorary Mayor, Community of La Jolla • Lead Consultant, Formation of La Jolla Maintenance Assessment District • Past Chair, La Jolla community planning group • Past Vice Chair, Save Our La Jolla Post Office Task Force • Past President, Bird Rock Community Council • Past Manager and co-organizer, Bird Rock Maintenance Assessment District • Past Construction Liaison, Bird Rock Traffic Calming Project (roundabouts) • Past Chair, Planning Chairs Stakeholders Table, Civic SD Community Benefits Consensus Porject • Past Member, Coastal Rail Trail Advisory Committee • Past Member, Avenida de la Playa Construction Mitigation Advisory Group

 Partnering with government is the most effective way to advance private,